 Lying somewhere in this remote country, the Bill Kelley Mine was not only said to have been one of the richest in all of North America but also was cursed, as many of those who claimed to have found the gold or were close to discovering its location, often died a violent death.

-The next day Kelley, along with Lee Reagan, was once again rounding up stray horses near the location that Kelley said he had found the mine.
-Near the end of the day, Kelley told Reagan that they were close to the mine that he had found and offered to take him there.
+The next day, Kelley, along with Lee Reagan, was again rounding up stray horses near the location where Kelley said he had found the mine.
+Near the end of the day, Kelley told Reagan they were close to the mine that he had found and offered to take him there.
 Once again, Reagan only laughed.
 So, Kelley retrieved a fist-sized piece of quartz from his saddlebag, showing Reagan the rich gold vein that ran through it.
-Reagan, obviously not familiar with gold, scoffed once again, tossing the quartz to the ground and telling Kelley to focus on his job rather than looking for gold mines.
+Reagan, obviously not familiar with gold, scoffed again, tossing the quartz to the ground and telling Kelley to focus on his job rather than looking for gold mines.

-Kelley then returned to his work and after several weeks, while he was out on the range, a letter came for him from the assayer.
-The Reagans, not believing that Kelley could read, opened the letter to discover that the gold that Kelley had found was valued at $80,000 to the ton.
+Kelley then returned to his work, and after several weeks, while he was out on the range, a letter came for him from the assayer.
+Not believing that Kelley could read, the Reagans opened the letter to discover that the gold that Kelley had found was valued at $80,000 to the ton.

 Next, Kelley went to work on the Piedra Blanca Ranch owned by George Chessman in Coahuila, Mexico.
 After a while, Kelley grew to trust his foreman, John Stillwell, and related the tale of the lost mine and showed him a saddlebag filled with gold nuggets.
 He also told Stillwell that he was afraid for his life and was thinking about returning to his relatives at the Seminole settlement in Coahuila.

 Around this same time, a black man appeared at a store in Eagle Pass, Texas, wanting to exchange a bag of gold nuggets and information regarding the location of the mine for $1,000.
-However, the storekeeper refused, only to find out several months later, that the man had been Bill Kelley.
+However, the storekeeper refused, only to find out that the man had been Bill Kelley several months later.

 In 1909, a man named Wattenburg arrived in the Big Bend area with a map reputedly showing the location of a gold mine in the Ladrones Mountains.
 Wattenburg claimed that the information came from his nephew, who was condemned to death in an Oklahoma prison.
-According to the tale, while stealing horses in Mexico, his nephew and his outlaw companions had come across an old man carrying two leather sacks filled with gold-laden quartz rock.
-When they threatened the old man, he took them to the mine.
-With a posse close behind them, they then killed the old miner, threw his body into a canyon, and fled across the border.
+According to the tale, while stealing horses in Mexico, his nephew and his outlaw companions had come across an older man carrying two leather sacks filled with gold-laden quartz rock.
+When they threatened the older man, he took them to the mine.
+With a posse close behind them, they killed the old miner, threw his body into a canyon, and fled.

-In Wattenburg’s search, he met a man named John Young, who was familiar with the Ladrones Mountains and Reagan Canyon.
+In Wattenburg’s search, he met John Young, who was familiar with the Ladrones Mountains and Reagan Canyon.
 The pair soon partnered along with another man named Felix Lowe, to look for the mine.
-In 1910, while they were searching for the mine, the Mexican Revolution broke out and with the border teeming with armed men, they abandoned their search.
+In 1910, while they were searching for the mine, the Mexican Revolution broke out, and with the border teeming with armed men, they abandoned their search.

 Afterward, Roy Stillwell, Will’s younger brother, came into possession of the directions to the Bill Kelley mine.
-Though Roy was asked by several men to lead an expedition to find the mine, Roy steadfastly refused, telling them all that the mine was cursed and pointing out the number of violent deaths associated with those who either claimed to have found the gold or who were close to discovering its location.
+Though several men asked Roy to lead an expedition to find the mine, Roy steadfastly refused, telling them all that the mine was cursed and pointing out the number of violent deaths associated with those who claimed to have found the gold or were close to discovering its location.

 Several months later, another group of men offered Roy a large amount of money if he would provide the directions to the mine.
 Responding that he wanted a few days to think about it, Roy was killed two days later when a truck overturned on him.

 The location of the Bill Kelley Mine is said to be in the mountains on the Mexican side of the Rio Grande, south of Big Bend National Park.
-Of those who allegedly found the mine, they said it is on a ridge some 300 yards up a canyon wall.
+Those who allegedly found the mine said it is on a ridge some 300 yards up a canyon wall.
 In the canyon are the stumps of several petrified trees, beyond which is a large boulder.
 Somewhere above this boulder is supposedly the Lost Kelley Mine.